This guide will walk you through the process of preparing for a rebrand so that you can ensure it not only goes well but is effective.

 That being said, ensuring that your brand partner has to specialize in your specific use-case isn’t the be-all, end-all.
 I believe there’s a lot to be said for personality and likeability.
 Meaning, if you really get along with your brand professional but they aren’t necessarily the go-to for your space, it could still be a great fit.
 That’s why I’d recommend hopping on a call with at least two or three branding professionals to make sure you’re finding the right fit.

 Shameless plug: If you’re ready to change up your brand’s identity and jump into the rebranding process, we’d love to support you!
-Click here to grab the services guide and schedule a no-obligations consultation call.
+Click here to schedule a call and get support with your rebrand.

 All my best,